 This lecture provides introductory notions for combining semantic technologies and information retrieval strategies in order to improve the effectiveness of keyword-based retrieval systems.

 The lecture will focus on the medical domain due to the possibility of exploiting many resources fostering the investigation on this specific task.
-The lecture will be split in three parts.

 The first part provides an overview of what an ontology is and how it can be used for representing information and for retrieving data.
 A particular focus will be given also on the linguistic and semantic resources available for supporting this kind of task in the medical domain.